Merchants: Sales fell 30% due to delays in the construction of the San Félix center

 They estimate that if the work is completed before December, they would benefit.

-In downtown San Félix, construction work continues on the Ramírez and Sucre corridors; however, not as fast as merchants and customers expected, who expressed their concern about the long time of the work carried out by the Caroní Mayor’s Office.
+In downtown San Félix, construction work continues on the Ramírez and Sucre corridors; however, not as fast as merchants and customers expected, who expressed their concern regarding the long time of the work carried out by the Caroní Mayor’s Office.

 scoop found this Tuesday that the work team was on the site and the pedestrian crossing remained open in the morning hours.
 The citizens surveyed highlighted the delay in the completion of the project, although they applaud the idea of relocating the street vendors, describing it as a better organization for them.